Trade-off between Information Gain and Disturbance in Local Discrimination of Entangled Quantum States: Introduction

+Quantum state discrimination~\cite{helstrom1969quantum, holevo1974remarks, barnett2009quantum, bae2015quantum} has served as a primitive for exploring the foundations of quantum theory, including the no-cloning theorem~\cite{wootters1982single}, nonlocality~\cite{bennett1999quantum}, and contextuality~\cite{schmid2018contextual}.
+In particular, when two physically separated parties are only allowed to perform local operations and classical communications (LOCC) to discriminate quantum states, often referred to as \textit{local state discrimination} (LD), even orthogonal states cannot be definitively distinguished~\cite{bennett1999quantum, ghosh2001distinguishability}.
+Intriguing observations via LD have deepened our understanding of fundamental concepts in quantum theory, such as quantum nonlocality without entanglement~\cite{bennett1999quantum} and operational resource theory of imaginarity~\cite{wu2021operational}.
+Based on these observations, various applications in data hiding~\cite{terhal2001hiding, divincenzo2002quantum, eggeling2002hiding, matthews2009distinguishability}, secret sharing~\cite{markham2008graph,rahaman2015quantum,banik2021multicopy}, and quantum error correction~\cite{kribs2019quantum} have been developed.

-Nevertheless, establishing the exact boundary between local and nonlocal operations in quantum state discrimination remains a non-trivial problem.
-One might expect that the limitation of LOCC originates directly from the entanglement of states to be distinguished, but this is not the case.
-Even without entanglement, there exists a set of product states that cannot be perfectly distinguished by LOCC~\cite{bennett1999quantum}.
-More surprisingly, any two maximally entangled states (MESs) are perfectly distinguishable by LOCC, whenever they are orthogonal to each other~\cite{walgate2000local}.
-Despite these counterintuitive examples, extensive investigations have consistently demonstrated a prevailing trend that the ability of LOCC is highly restricted when discriminating entangled quantum states ~\cite{terhal2001hiding, horodecki2003local, fan2004distinguishability, hayashi2006bounds,nathanson2005distinguishing,calsamiglia2010local,yu2012four,nathanson2013three,lugli2020fermionic,ha2022bound2,yuan2022finding,ha2023entanglement}.
-Notably, a general success probability bound of LOCC for discriminating MESs~\cite{nathanson2005distinguishing} shows that perfect local discrimination is impossible when the number of states is larger than the local dimension.
-However, the bound in Ref.~\cite{nathanson2005distinguishing} does not always saturate~\cite{wang2017local,yuan2022finding}, and the highest success probability of LOCC heavily relies on the choice of MESs~\cite{yu2012four,10.5555/2685164.2685167,li2015d,tian2016classification}.
-Hence, a complete understanding of the limitation of LOCC in quantum state discrimination and its relationship with entanglement remains open.
+Nevertheless, characterizing the limitation of LD for a given set of states remains a non-trivial problem.
+Since there exists a set of product states that cannot be distinguished using LOCC, known as quantum nonlocality without entanglement~\cite{bennett1999quantum}, the entanglement of the states to be distinguished is not directly connected to the limitation of LD.
+Moreover, any two maximally entangled states (MESs) are perfectly distinguishable by LOCC, whenever they are orthogonal to each other~\cite{walgate2000local}.
+Despite these examples, extensive investigations have consistently demonstrated a prevailing trend that the ability of LOCC is highly restricted when discriminating entangled quantum states~\cite{ nathanson2005distinguishing,yu2012four, nathanson2013three,10.5555/2685164.2685167,li2015d, tian2016classification,lugli2020fermionic,yuan2022finding}.
+However, these results heavily rely on the choice of a set of states, leaving the complete understanding of their relationship with entanglement still open.